jnsgruk/concierge/README.md

   # (Optional): A map of model-defaults to set when bootstrapping Juju controllers.
   model-defaults:
     <model-default>: <value>
+  # (Optional): A map of bootstrap-constraints to set when bootstrapping Juju controllers.
+  bootstrap-constraints:
+    <bootstrap-constraint>: <value>

 # (Required): Define the providers to be installed and bootstrapped.
 providers: